 - the losses in the high-loss state (particularly for high gain lasers) and low-loss state (influencing the power efficiency)

 - the switching speed (particularly for short pulse lasers)

 - the required RF power

 - the size of the setup (particularly for compact lasers)

-Of course, the electronic driver must be selected to fit to the Q switch.
+Of course, the electronic driver must be selected to fit to the Q switch in various respects.